keu/docs/learn/connections.md

 - The [`airflow.cfg` file](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html)
 - The [Airflow CLI](https://airflow.apache.org/docs/apache-airflow/stable/usage-cli.html)

-This tutorial focuses on adding connections using the Airflow UI and environment variables.
+This guide focuses on adding connections using the Airflow UI and environment variables.
 For more in-depth information on configuring connections using other methods, see the [REST API reference](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html#tag/Connection), [Managing Connections](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html) and [Secrets Backend](https://airflow.apache.org/docs/apache-airflow/stable/security/secrets/secrets-backend/index.html).

 Each connection has a unique `conn_id` which can be provided to operators and [hooks](what-is-a-hook.md) that require a connection.